joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 The point is that college degrees are too broad (you spend too much time covering unnecessary information), and Google searches are too fragmented (you might find what you're looking for, but you also need to track down or conjure any/all context).

-The Goldilocks solution: a knowledge graph that contains atomic (neither broad nor fragmented) pieces of information and their relationship to other pieces of information (i.e. the answers to all the questions you asked to get to your understanding).
+The Goldilocks solution: a knowledge graph that contains atomic (neither broad nor fragmented) pieces of knowledge and their relationship to other pieces of knowledge (i.e. the answers to all the questions you asked to get to your understanding).

 With a tool like this, we could lower the barrier of entry *significantly*.
 And that's just for one field.